Olagsfark/DLyt-PHP-Framework/README.md

   - *model/home.model.php*
   - *view/home.view.php*

 The view component is the first component that will be accessed on app request.
-Hence the view component can standalone with only html data incases where you don't need any dynamic php content.
+Hence the view component can standalone with only html data in cases where you don't need any dynamic php content.
 In cases where a web service is needed, you can simply create a handler and point to it in the settings.

-> More on this documentation will be written, Its still confusing to you for now.
+> More on this documentation will be written.

 ## Features